rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 &nbsp;

-So that is a basic lazy load function.  it works but there's huge room for improvement in terms of performance, the poor performance of this would be noticeable if there's many lazy-loaded images, and other effects bound to scroll events such as parallax.
+So that is a basic lazy load function.
+It works but there's huge room for improvement in terms of performance, the poor performance of this function would be clearly noticeable if there's many lazy-loaded images or other effects bound to scroll events such as parallax.
-Even more so on lower powered devices.
+This would be even more profound on lower powered devices.

 ##Micro optimisations##
-There are a few things we can do to the code to slighty improve the speed of execution.
+There are a few things we can do to the code to slighty improve the speed of execution..

 Declare scrollOffset, winHeight and windowBottom offset outside of the scroll event.